tusharkalal20/Personal-Finance-Analysis/README.md

 **ii.
 Observations on Expenditure:**
 - Expenses experienced a moderate decline from 2019 to 2020, but they showed a continuous upward trend from 2020 onward, indicating **a positive correlation between the increase in income and the rise in expenses.**
 - My primary areas of expenditure, constituting the majority of my spending, are as follows:
-   - Insurance & Medical - 33% (A significant portion of this amount was allocated to an ear procedure, followed by family health insurance covering a two-year period).
+   - Insurance & Medical - 33% (includes surgery, family health insurance).
    - Wedding – 16%
-   - Utilities – 14% (includes groceries, society maintenance, internet, gas, telephone, and fuel)
+   - Utilities – 14% (includes groceries, internet, gas, telephone, and fuel)
    - Food – 9% (includes expenses from both dining out and fast-food consumption)
    - The average monthly expenses amount to INR 16,000.